midorikocak/nanoauth/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-Nano Auth is a small library that allows you to create authentication for your apps.
+Nano Auth is a library that allows you to create authentication for your apps.

 ## Requirements